There are annual club events open to members and non-members with no experience required. Watch our news for exact dates.

 The Roy Blair Bonspiel

-Curl with a celebrity skip and enjoy the chance of participating in a Calcutta in mid-April.
+Curl with a distinguished curler at skip and enjoy the chance of participating in a Calcutta in mid-April.
 In the Roy Blair participants declare what position they would like to play.
 Then a draft night is held where players are called up by positions (leads go first) and choose which skip they wish to play for.
 A few days after the draft night each team plays in a number of truncated games in a "points" bonspiel format.
 The winning rink is the one that accumulates the most points after the Blair is done.

 Roy Blair represented the spirit of the Ottawa in that he was a great curler but also wanted everyone, no matter what their skill level, to participate.
 His life ended early in a tragic drowning accident in 1977.